Jean Béraud, La sortie de théâtre, 1900

 At the end I want to quote the American artist Alfred Eaker: «These puritan opera attitudes are predominant here in the west.
 It is because of them that opera companies, catering to the ultra conservatives (who feel as if they own the art form) are forced to stage a La Boheme every single season, simply to keep themselves out of the red.
 Meanwhile, Europe, which has long staged opera in contemporary settings, has a thriving opera scene.
 Do the math.
 The supposed opera fans have killed the art form they claim to love.
 They have killed it by putting that art form on a pedestal, edifying it, dehumanizing it, and keeping it stale.
 At the sign of even a single 21st century dress on a singer, these fans will be as sounding brass, wailing blasphemy behind the curtain.
 It is no wonder opera is in its death throes here in the States?
 What potential music lover, under the age of thirty, would want to even explore an art form held captive by such a constipated lot?».

 This blog has been evolving over time: besides the main portion featuring tabs on the DVDs on the market, I have added a section with the reviews of the performances I have attended since I started this blog, and one with descriptive files of the outstanding buildings that host this ephemeral art form.
-Recently more sections have been added including occasional concert and theater reviews and books.
+Recently more sections have been added including occasional concert, theater and books reviews .